Argoni-Lavic/ModelReplacementAPI-LethalCompanyVR-port/README.md

 * download the latest release and extract the contents to the your plugins folder which can be found in your BepInEx folder in the LethalCompany program files
 * C:\Program Files (x86)\Steam\steamapps\common\Lethal Company\BepInEx\plugins

 * Only players who will be playing in VR will need this version of the Model Replacement API.

+* prereleases are in the releases folder, they will have the folowing at the end of the file name: "pre {prerelease number}"

 Known issues
 -